 To find out whether composite bonding is right for your teeth, contact the Smile Chic dental clinic near Manchester.
 We can answer all your questions and get you booked in for your cosmetic treatment.

-Dental Bonding and Dental Veneers
+Dental Bonding and Porcelain Veneers

-We will talk about the full range of possible treatments, whether it be orthodontics, veneers or the dental bonding.
+We will talk about the full range of possible treatments, whether it be orthodontics, veneers or dental bonding.
 We often offer cosmetic bonding in conjunction with tooth whitening.
 This is especially popular after braces and also with wedding parties to improve their teeth before the big day.
 We usually recommend that you whiten your teeth first as it helps to see the final colour of your teeth before we add the bonding.

 We can then use a perfectly matched colour of composite to improve the tooth’s appearance.